Who Is Rachel McAdams?

 Oscar Nod for 'Spotlight'

-In 2015, McAdams also starred as a detective in the second season of True Detective, and she voiced the role of the mother in the animated film version of The Little Prince.
-In 2016, the actress appeared in the superhero blockbuster Dr. Strange, starring opposite Benedict Cumberbatch.
+Also in 2015, McAdams starred as a detective in the second season of HBO's True Detective, and voiced the role of the mother in the animated film version of The Little Prince.
+In 2016, the actress appeared in the superhero blockbuster Doctor Strange, opposite Benedict Cumberbatch.
 She then starred in the sexually charged drama Disobedience (2017), before teaming up with Jason Bateman for the dark comedy Game Night (2018).

 From 2004 through 2007, McAdams dated Ryan Gosling, her Canadian co-star in The Notebook.
 Gosling told GQ in 2007, "God bless The Notebook, it introduced me to one of the great loves of my life."
 The pair reunited in 2008 before splitting again the next year.

-McAdams launched Green Is Sexy in 2007, an Earth-conscious website that offers environmental tips.
-According to a post by McAdams on her website, she's making an effort to lighten her footprint on the earth—supporting tree planting organizations, switching her house to green power and developing "an OCD for unplugging anything with a plug."
+McAdams launched Green Is Sexy in 2007, an Earth-conscious blog that offered environmental tips.
+According to a post by McAdams, she was making an effort to lighten her footprint on the earth—supporting tree planting organizations, switching her house to green power and developing "an OCD for unplugging anything with a plug."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!